-- 1. attend all scheduled classes and appointments; - 2. prepare for all classes and other meetings; - 3. submit all assignments on time; - 4. when progress in a course is below expected graduate standards, the student should meet with faculty to discuss progress; - 5. not consider, in any interactions with peers, faculty, staff, clinical preceptors or patients (real or mock), factors such as race, color, religion, gender, age, national origin, handicap, political or cultural affiliation, lifestyle, activities or behavior unrelated to academic and professional achievement; - 6. not exploit professional relationships with students, staff, or faculty for private advantage; and refrain from soliciting assistance of peers for private purposes in a manner which infringes upon each individual's freedom of choice; - 7. refrain from any activity which involves risk to health and safety of a peer, faculty or staff, except with informed consent, and where applicable, in accordance with the University policy relating to the use of human subjects in experimentation; - 8. respect the dignity of each student, faculty, staff member and preceptor individually and all colleagues collectively in the classroom, laboratory and clinics; in communication, either face to face, electronically, or on social media; and in all other academic contexts. - 9. submit course and instructor evaluations (see below) providing constructive feedback for course and teaching improvement efforts and to contribute to curriculum assessment, revision and the accreditation process.
+- 1. attend all scheduled classes and appointments; - 2. prepare for all classes and other meetings; - 3. submit all assignments on time; - 4. when progress in a course is below expected graduate standards, the student should meet with faculty to discuss progress; - 5. if at any time a personal issue arises that may impact the student's progress in the PA program, the student must contact their advisor for timely referrals to student services.
+If the advisor is not available, the student should contact the program director. - 6. not consider, in any interactions with peers, faculty, staff, clinical preceptors or patients (real or mock), factors such as race, color, religion, gender, age, national origin, handicap, political or cultural affiliation, lifestyle, activities or behavior unrelated to academic and professional achievement; - 7. not exploit professional relationships with students, staff, or faculty for private advantage; and refrain from soliciting assistance of peers for private purposes in a manner which infringes upon each individual's freedom of choice; - 8. refrain from any activity which involves risk to health and safety of a peer, faculty or staff, except with informed consent, and where applicable, in accordance with the University policy relating to the use of human subjects in experimentation; - 9. respect the dignity of each student, faculty, staff member and preceptor individually and all colleagues collectively in the classroom, laboratory and clinics; in communication, either face to face, electronically, or on social media; and in all other academic contexts. - 10. submit course and instructor evaluations (see below) providing constructive feedback for course and teaching improvement efforts and to contribute to curriculum assessment, revision and the accreditation process.